hichambendaoud/Marketing-Analytics-Business/README.md

 ## Conclusion

 This project showcases the power of combining Power BI, SQL, and Python to solve business problems, clean and prepare data for analysis, perform advanced sentiment analysis, create interactive dashboards, and present insights in a clear and actionable way for stakeholders.
-By leveraging these tools, businesses can make more informed decisions and optimize their operations.
+By leveraging these tools, businesses can make more informed decisions and optimise their operations.